reskejak/tools/README.md

 ### removeChrom

-Simple bash script to remove chromosomal reads from bam file.
+Simple bash script to remove reads from a specific chromosome from a bam file.

 Dependencies: [samtools](http://samtools.sourceforge.net/).